 I am grateful for two adoring dogs, well someone has to adore me after all!
 I still believe dog is God spelled backwards, not because they are the anti-Christ, but because they are angels sent from God.
 They love me even when I forget to walk them, or tell them to go away that I’m trying to work.
 God Bless Them!

 I am also thankful for all of you who take the time to read my blogs and who support my endeavor to make the world a safer place for our children, as we all work together to create a world where bullies are no longer tolerated.
 I am especially thankful for those who are helping me to promote the book.
 You all know who you are, and since some of you are private people, I won’t list names here.

 Thanks to Kim Wombles for writing and posting the book review on her blog.
-If you haven’t seen it, Kim’s blog is Countering, it is listed below under My Blog List.
-I am also thankful for many other follow bloggers who share their thoughts and insights, and who along with those who comment on their blogs, give me great insights that I might not have without them.
-Some aren’t on the list below, but I check them from others’ sites.
+Kim’s blog was Countering, and she is one of the founders of Autism Blogs.
+I am also thankful for many other follow bloggers who share their thoughts and insights, and who along with those who comment on their blogs, giving me great insights that I might not have without them.
 If you go to the different blogs, you might want to check out some of the ones they follow too.
 We have so many talented and informative people in Blog land!